neillturner/kitchen-ansible/README.md

 ## Tips

 You can easily skip previous instructions and jump directly to the broken statement you just fixed by passing an environment variable.
-Add folloing to your .kitchen.yml
+Add the following to your `.kitchen.yml`:

 ```yaml
 provisioner: